-OPSC OCS prelims exam schedule out; check details here
+OPSC OCS Prelims exam schedule out; check details here

 Candidates can check the prelims exam date from the official website www.opsc.gov.in.